-Here are 4 simples actions to take to help your protest be as successful as possible.
+Here are 4 simples actions to take to help your appeal be as successful as possible.

-Step Two: Protest to the highest level that is financially feasible.
+Step Two: Appeal to the highest level that is financially feasible.
 O’Connor files about two-thirds of the binding arbitration cases in the state of Texas and we also coordinate a large number of judicial appeals.
-By being as aggressive as possible and protesting to the highest level practical we’re able to lower tens of thousands of clients property taxes.
+By being as aggressive as possible and appealing to the highest level practical we’re able to lower tens of thousands of clients property taxes.

 Step Three: Check the appraisal district’s description of your property, and make sure it’s accurate, or at least that it doesn’t overstate the size or quality of your property.
 If it understates it, leave it alone.